 The success of real estate web giants like Zillow, Trulia, StreetEasy consists of many fragments.
 It looks like a puzzle.
 Until you put all its fragments in its place, you will not be able to see the overall picture, you will not achieve success until all the components are brought together.
-Today we are going to talk about one of the fragments - a/b testing for real estate platform.
+Today we are going to talk about one of the fragments - quality assurance testing services and a/b testing for real estate platform.

 The article perfectly complements these materials:

 - Must Have Features to Build a Localized Real Estate App

 - How to Create a Real Estate Web Platform - Cost & Features

 - Real Estate Business Automation: How to Build a Perfect Web Application

 When do you need a/b tests for a real estate site?

 There may be tens of thousands of visitors on a real estate website, but just a few of them become paying customers.
 This is not about the obvious reasons for that situation like the speed or ideal performance of the application or the site, but just about seemingly completely unimportant things such as the convenience of search filters, contact forms, the location of elements on the listing page, etc.

 The thing is that at the development stage, developers proceed from website owner’s technical specifications.
 For example, a specific location of the buttons on a listing page.
 The project owner’s decision on the location is based on his assumption that it will be more convenient for the visitors.
 And yet this is only a guess, and it may be more convenient only for the owner, but not for the visitors.
 Then what?
 In order to understand which version of a real estate web page is more effective, you should use a/b split testing.

 The basic concepts of a/b testing for real estate website